-Thе Yamaha PSR E253 was specifically branded as a роrtаblе keyboard.
-A perfect balance between portability and functionality with its full sized 61 key count and feature rich sounds for you to play and experiment.
-This unit has a plenty of voices and rhythms that give much more expensive models a run for their money.
+Thе Yamaha PSR E253 was branded explicitly as a роrtаblе keyboard.
+A perfect balance between portability and functionality with its full-sized 61 key counts and feature-rich sounds for you to play and experiment.
+This unit has plenty of voices and rhythms that give much more expensive models a run for their money.
 From beginners to intermediates this collection of 385 different instrument Voices, including pianos, flutes, and guitars will cover your needs.

-The best of all is that is light and compact enough to serve as a truly portable keyboard.
-Moreover it is simply to setup and easy to transfer.
-The five DJ patterns for each of the 20 DJ styles with-which you can make and create your own style of electronic music.
+The best of all is that it is light and compact enough to serve as a truly portable keyboard.
+Moreover, it is simply to set up and easy to transfer.
+The five DJ patterns for each of the 20 DJ styles with which you can make and create your own style of electronic music.
 You can even connect the digital piano into a computer using the USB port, which will give you more features to explore.

 If you’re looking for a portable digital piano that’s a step above the cheaper, the PSRE253 is a perfect choice.
 You won’t be disappointed by the sound quality or key movement.
 Two things we know Yamaha always delivers on every model.
 This model is available at a very reasonable price and offers typical keyboard functions which can be adjusted to create a big range of musical projects.

 - Great playing with the voices and rhythm as there is simply a lot to mix and experiment.
 It is an ideal digital piano for kids and adults.